Antonito/Coinche/docs/README.md

 	- During this step, the server sends a "GiveMeCard" event, the player then responds with a *PlayCard* packet.
 8. When the fold is over (when no one has no card left), the server notifies everyone with a *EndRound* packet.
 9. Back to step 6, until a team wins.
+	- When a team wins, all players are notified with a "MatchWinner" packet.

 ## Packets